Section 3: Metal-detector search procedures

 What follows are basic procedures for use with all the current models of metal-detector that I know.
 It is intended to provide a basis that you can edit and refine to suit your equipment and working preferences.

-The Metal-detector clearance procedure results in “metal-free” ground subject to the ability and settings of the model of metal-detector in use.
-When there are no minimum-metal threats in an area, the metal-detector may be "tuned" so that it does not signal on very small metal pieces.
-As long as the detector is set-up appropriately to find the threats at the Task, the metal-detector procedure constitutes “clearance” as defined in the IMAS.
+The Metal-detector search procedure results in 'metal-free'” ground subject to the ability and settings of the model of metal-detector in use.
+When there are no minimum-metal threats in an area, the metal-detector may be 'tuned'" so that it does not signal on very small metal pieces.
+As long as the detector is set-up appropriately to find the anticipated hazards at the Task, the metal-detector search and clearance procedure constitutes 'clearance' as defined in the IMAS.

 Any metal-detector that performs erratically or fails to perform acceptably must be withdrawn from service immediately.

 When conducting metal-detector search and clearance, no one metre wide lane should exceed five metres in length.
 When it reaches five metres, the lane should be closed and an adjacent lane cut.
 When the second lane reaches five metres, it can continue a further five metres before being closed and the deminer returns to extend the first lane.
 The process is intended to ensure easy CASEVAC access by limiting the length of any one metre wide lane down which a stretcher might have to be carried.
 Variations to this requirement must be authorised by the Site Supervisor and recorded with reasons (usually in the Site Log).

 3.2 Metal-detector search and clearance requirements